 Key points about acoustic neuroma

 Acoustic neuroma is a noncancer tumor.
 It affects hearing and balance when the tumor presses on the nerves in the inner ear.

-It is a rare tumor that often affects middle-aged people.
+It's a rare tumor that affects middle-aged people.

-It can be caused by constant exposure to loud noise, or to face and neck radiation.
+It can be caused by radiation exposure to the head and neck.
 Some types are inherited.

 It's diagnosed using hearing tests and imaging tests.